CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 - Label and describe the syntactic features of a function declaration
 - Identify a call site
 - Differentiate between a function declaration and a function invocation
-- Propose a function definition to satisfy some problem requirements
-- Given a short program, determine which variable names are _bad_ choices
-- Give examples of when the `undefined` data type may occur in a JavaScript program
-- Construct simple expressions to represent a set of operations
+- Construct simple expressions to represent a calculation
 - Define a _parameter_
 - Identify the return value evaluated at a call site given its function declaration
 - Identify the value assigned to a parameter when a function is invoked
-- Identify the type of a return value given some call site
 - Given a short program, state the number of times a given function is called
 - Differentiate between parameters and arguments
 - Invoke a given function with appropriate arguments to produce some target output